RoyoftheRavers/friendly-bet-games/README.md

 The project represents huge opportunities for scalability and future iterations.
 Live games could be added, based on the documented formats, which utilise JavaScript to bring the games alive for the user, add backend funtionality and manage databases to store customer data, connect to live data API's etc. Features may include user accounts, live tables, share functionality and ultimately UX driven game development.
+Fixtures and blogs can also be incorporated, reducing the need for users to access external websites and increasing 'quality' traffic - users already interested in the subject matter.

 Technologies
-The Bootstrap framework was the main system used.
+The Bootstrap framework was frequently used throughout the side.
 The grid was used to layout the website.
+Many components on the site were taken from Bootstrap and subsequently customised.
-Copy and pasted jquery, popper and bootstrap cdn js plug-ins to head from w3schools.com.
+Jquery, popper and bootstrap cdn js plug-ins were copy and pasted to the site from w3schools.com.
-Fontawesome was used for the social links and contact links in the footer. unsplashed.com was used for the images, as well as Google images.
+Fontawesome was used for the icons in social links, external links, greens ticks and contact links.
+Unsplashed.com was mostly used for the images on the site (total 7), as well as Google images (total 3).
-Logopony was used to generated the logo, a screenshot was subsequently taken of it and uploaded.
+Logopony.com was used to generated the logo, a screenshot was subsequently taken of it and uploaded.
+Google Fonts was used and plugged-in for the 'Exo 2' font and expolration of other fonts.

 Acknowledgements
-Unsplash.com
+CI Mentor - Felipe was excellent in giving advice around the planning and execution of the project, including several useful tips and resources.
+He was always available for calls, emails or IMs.
-Mentor - Felip in giving advice around the planning Customer Care Support - provided advice and allowed a 5 day extension upon realsing I was not sent dates on time.
+Customer Care Support - provided useful advice and support throughout and kindly allowed a 5 day extension upon realsing I was not sent milestone project dates on time.